bronifty/clean-code-dependency-injection-actor-mvc/README.md

 # Note for Melkey Regarding TS Files:

+- Deno used to obviate tsconfig requirement
 - Deno std lib used instead of fs (notes below)
-- To run the .ts files (without tsconfig), use the following command:
+- To run the .ts files, use the following command:

 ```bash
 deno run -A <filename>.ts